filetrust/rancher-git-server/README.md

 To run git server locally (Mac OS)
-* `docker run -d -v /Users/USER/initial:/var/lib/initial -p 80:8080 glasswallsolutions/git-server:VERSION`
+* `docker run -ti -v /Users/khoovis/initial:/var/lib/initial -p 80:8080 glasswallsolutions/git-server:VERSION`

 This will create a git server http service on `:80`.
 Now you can clone the icap infrastructure repository: